 Get your class to think, respond, and problem solve

-Use these statistics, facts, workshops, and activities from renowned non-profit organisations to help students understand the situations faced by refugees when they flee their countries and when they arrive in host nations.
+Use these statistics, facts, workshops, and activities from reputable non-profit organisations to help students understand the situations faced by refugees when they flee their countries and when they arrive in host nations.

-Teaching about refugees — this UNHCR Teacher's Toolkit helps teach students of all ages about the complexities of forced displacement of people.
-It includes professional development and guidance for primary and secondary school teachers on how to include refugee children in their classrooms.
+Teaching about refugees — this UNHCR teachers' toolkit helps teach students of all ages about the complexities of forced displacement of people.
+It also includes professional guidance for primary and secondary school teachers on how to include refugee children in their classrooms.

 Migration and refugees lesson plans — analyse a film or an article about how a community supported a refugee family, or consider how people should respond to refugees.
 These are some of the lessons from Pulitzer Centre that partners with journalists and newsrooms to educate the public, promote solutions, and improve lives.

 Refugees, multiculturalism, and the curriculum

 People from various countries have entered New Zealand at different times either as migrants or refugees, making New Zealand a land of immigrants.

 The principle of cultural diversity in 'The New Zealand Curriculum' encourages schools to ensure that their practices include valuing the cultural diversity of all individual students.

 Questions for discussion